 Finally, there are the rumours of the cuts that are going to be announced in the Comprehensive Spending Review on 20 October.
 The Coalition’s supporters are working themselves into a lather about the possibility that Trident or the RAF’s Tornados may be scrapped or the army may lose three of its eight brigades – hence Simon Heffer’s proposal that the aid budget should be scrapped instead.
 Heffer is in a perpetual harrumph about the Cameron government, but the pre-emptive leaking of October cuts is bound to focus attention on the decision to exempt overseas aid from the cuts – the Tory right could mobilise around this issue.
 Other possibilities that may just be kite-flying but could be genuine leaks include means-testing Child Benefit and scrapping bus passes.

 The totality of these cuts – which go far beyond anything envisaged by Alistair Darling – is to achieve a new British settlement with a smaller state and higher levels of inequality.
 The success of the Coalition will depend on whether they get away with claiming these were an inevitable consequence of the deficit or whether their is a backlash against the inevitable unfairness of this ideological approach.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.